vinnie-wu/vinnie-wu/README.md

 ## 👋 Hi!
 I’m @vinnie-wu.
 An incoming 3rd year Electrical Engineering student at the University of British Columbia (Vancouver).
  I recently finished my work as a co-op student at the Energy, Mining and Environment Research Centre at the **National Research Council of Canada** in Vancouver.
 Previously, I worked as a student developer at the **UBC-AWS Cloud Innovation Centre**, a *public-private collaboration* between the University of British Columbia and Amazon Web Services.<br>
-- 👀 **Interested in**: Software design, web development, cloud computing, networking, IoT, cyber security.
+- 👀 **Interested in**: Software design, web development, cloud computing, computer networking, IoT, cyber security, CTFs.
-- 🌱 **Currently learning**: Energy-systems, data integration tools, data visualization software, DevOps services.
+- 🌱 **Currently learning**: Software systems design, data integration tools, DevOps services.

 <!---
 vinnie-wu/vinnie-wu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.